MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/troubleshoot-field-service.md

 > ![Screenshot of four mobile devices showing Field Service Mobile, and the workflow that brings up the Remote Assist launching option.](./media/remote-assist-field-service-mobile.png)

 > [!Note]
 > The deep link from Field Service Mobile to the Remote Assist mobile app is available on iOS and Android devices.
-You will need to set up Field Service Mobile with the correct mobile project, [1.0.3482](https://docs.microsoft.com/en-us/dynamics365/field-service/field-service-version-history-mobile#103482) for FSM on Android devices and [1.0.4847](https://docs.microsoft.com/en-us/dynamics365/field-service/field-service-version-history-mobile#104847) for FSM on iOS.
-For more information on Field Service Mobile projects see the topic on [importing mobile projects](https://docs.microsoft.com/en-us/dynamics365/field-service/install-field-service#step-4-import-the-mobile-project-template).
+You will need to set up Field Service Mobile with the correct mobile project, [1.0.3482](https://docs.microsoft.com/dynamics365/field-service/field-service-version-history-mobile#103482) for Field Service Mobile on Android devices and [1.0.4847](https://docs.microsoft.com/dynamics365/field-service/field-service-version-history-mobile#104847) for Field Service Mobile on iOS.
+For more information on Field Service Mobile projects, see the article on [importing mobile projects](https://docs.microsoft.com/dynamics365/field-service/install-field-service#step-4-import-the-mobile-project-template).

 ## Make a Remote Assist call